janverschelde/PHCpack/src/Python/PHCpy/doc/source/index.rst

 --------------------------------------------------

 Solutions of phcpy.solve are returned as lists of PHCpack solution strings.
-The phcsols module contains functions to parse a PHCpack solution string into a dictionary.
+The solutions module contains functions to parse a PHCpack solution string into a dictionary.

-The phcsols module exports operations
+The solutions module exports operations

 1. to parse strings in the PHCpack solution format into dictionaries;

 2. to evaluate these dictionaries into polynomials substituting the values for the variables into the strings representing the polynomials.

-The main test in the module phcsols is the solution of a small trinomial system and the evaluation of the computed solutions at the trinomial system.
+The main test in the module solutions is the solution of a small trinomial system and the evaluation of the computed solutions at the trinomial system.